-Just like clothing, most outdoor products which you can use at the gym or any form of sport don’t have much room for making them more vegan.
-However, I want to highlight these outdoor brands for your vegan and ethical working out products.
+Just like clothing, most outdoor products that you can use at the gym or any form of sport don’t have much room for making them more vegan.
+However, I want to highlight these outdoor brands for your vegan and ethical working-out products.

 - Green Guru Gear – vegan and recycled materials for bags, bike panniers, climbing ropes, ankle straps,